ANTsX/ANTs/README.md

 make install 2>&1 | tee install.log
 ```

-More details and a full downloadable installation script can be found in the [Linux/MacOS Installation Guide](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS).
-Building from source will generally work on Windows as well with some additional steps explained in the [Windows Installation Guide](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Windows-10).
+More details and a full downloadable installation script can be found in the [Linux/MacOS Guide](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS).
+Building from source will generally work on Windows as well with some additional steps explained in the [Windows Guide](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Windows-10).
 Alternatively, it is also possible to install ANTs via [Docker](https://hub.docker.com/r/antsx/ants) or [Conda](https://anaconda.org/aramislab/ants).

 <br />

-## Getting Started
+## Overview

 ## Examples